beiduo/project13/README.md

 the project uses VUE but not necessarily, VUE might not be the best choice for this.

-the goal is to manage and maintance a huge number of websites that are derived from same trunk, with less or more customerized feature or design in each individual website
+the goal is to manage and maintance a huge number of websites that are derived from same trunk, with less or more customized feature or design in each individual website

 ## Launch the project